mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 Taleryu (Crescent Blade, TL3):Taleryu (Crescent Blade, TL3): The taleryu is a symbol of a noble's authority; it was traditionally used to execute trespassers but it works well as a combat weapon.
-Taleryu are sometimes used in zero- gravity combat in the same way cutlasses are used by humans.
+Taleryu are sometimes used in zero-gravity combat in the same way cutlasses are used by humans.

 Hi'asoi (Monkey Knife, TL3):Hi'asoi (Monkey Knife, TL3): Hi'asoi are ceremonial weapons used by humans who have integrated into Aslan society.
 The blade